 We hope the following information will help keep your pet safe and healthy as our days start to warm up.
-Our weather can be hot and humid and yet people still walk and even run their dogs during all hours of the day.
+Houston weather can be hot and humid and yet people still walk and even run their dogs during all hours of the day.
 People think because the dog acts excited to go or continues to chase the ball that they must be having fun.
 Actually they are excited about spending time with you and pleasing you.
 Some pets will chase a ball until they literally cannot get up.
 Pets conditioned for outside activity are still at risk.
 A heat stroke can cause irreversible brain damage and even death.
 Death by heat stroke is a very painful death, but it is also very painful for an owner to watch.
 This is a preventable death.
 Dogs cannot sweat, thus they cool themselves through panting.
 In extreme heat or if the pet is dehydrated, their panting becomes inefficient.
 Remember that even on cooler days, high humidity can cause your pet to overheat.
 Symptoms of a heat stroke are vigorous panting, laying on their side, unable to stand, and possibly frothy foam around the mouth.
 However, some pets become severely agitated and some show signs of shock.
 Cooling down your pet should be done immediately with tap water.
 Ice or cold water is not recommended.
 Since a heat stroke affects nearly every system in the body, simply cooling your pet will not address all the potential harmful effects to your pet.
 Here are a few simple tips to keep your pet safe from heat.
 If outdoors, always make sure your pet has access to water and shade.
 Avoid long periods of outdoor play.
 Don't depend on your pet to let you know when he has had enough play time.
 A pet can quickly overheat in a parked car, even with the windows down.
 Please seek treatment from a veterinarian immediately if you think your pet has overheated.
 Call us at 281-856-7023 if you have any questions.

-We have seen 2 heat related deaths this year, and both were preventable.
+Dr. Keadle has been a Houston veterinarian since 1986.
 Please like us on facebook!